tjqadri101/SLogo/README.md

 	public void updateTurtleState(double deltaX, double deltaY, double heading) public void rotateTurtleRight90()
-	public String getCanvasStateInfo(int panelWidth, int panelHeight): returns the turtle coordinates and angle public void setTurtleCenter(int panelWidth, int panelHeight): sets turtle at center of a panel if inputted panelWidth and panelHeight are correct
+	public String getCanvasStateInfo(int panelWidth, int panelHeight): returns the turtle coordinates and angle public void setTurtleCenter(int panelWidth, int panelHeight): sets turtle at center of a panel if inputted panelWidth and panelHeight are correct.
+Clears all the trace lines associated with this TurtleImage

 #####Package view: